naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky Angry: Dino!
 Diphead bro!
 You're both useless!
 Must I do everything myself?

-Dino: S-sorry boss- (is dropped onto the sides of the road, followed by a scream cut short as he's flown off)
+Dino Shocked: S-sorry boss- (is dropped onto the sides of the road, followed by a scream cut short as he's flown off)

-Eris: That just makes Sticky now.
+Eris Happy: That just makes Sticky now.

-Nadine: Got it! (click) ... (click) Huh, out of rockets already. (tosses away the bazooka) Not that I need it anymore...
+Nadine Glad: Got it! (click) ... (click) Huh, out of rockets already. (tosses away the bazooka) Not that I need it anymore...

-Eris: Let's get this over with, Nadine.
+Eris: Oh well, let's get this over with, Nadine.

 %The two of them approaches closer to Sticky.